-Trauma, Orthopaedic an d Musculoskeletal Date Relevant Case?
-Where else mi competency be ach Apply the A, B, C, D, E approach to stabilise and manage the patient Know APLS, ATLS, BASICS IMC algorithms and be able to apply them / Understand how spinal injury affects assessment Knowledge and Skills Safe initial care of the potential spinally injured patient (spinal immobilisation & log rolling).
-I Be able to examine the spine and apply the indications for being able to clinically 'clear' the spine] Be able to undertake Pelvic Stabilisation Techniques & apply a splint 3 Understand how to manage acute spinal cord compression (Cauda Equina syndrome). ו Understand fracture and dislocation reduction techniques Manage supracondylar fracture with limb threatening vascular compromise r Be able to reduce a patella dislocation and knee dislocation with limb threatening vascular compromise. ו
+Trauma, Orthopaedic and M Trauma, Orthopaedic and Musculoskeletal Relevant Case?
+Where else might this competency be achieved?
+Apply the A, B, C, D, E approach to stabilise and manage the patient , , Know APLS, ATLS, BASICS IMC algorithms and be able to apply them Understand how spinal injury affects assessment 1 Safe initial care of the potential spinally injured patient (spinal immobilisation & log rolling).
+Knowledge and Skills Be able to examine the spine and apply the indications for being able to clinically 'clear' the spine Be able to undertake Pelvic Stabilisation Techniques & apply a splint ļ Understand how to manage acute spinal cord compression (Cauda Equina syndrome).
+Understand fracture and dislocation reduction techniques ļ Manage supracondylar fracture with limb threatening vascular compromise 1

-Be able to manage a compartment syndrome Be able to splint appropriately, using Donway/ Hare /Thomas splint Have some experience of plastering technique Understand the components of a "Trauma series" Know the indications for investigation using plain radiology.
-CT CT splint Understand the components of a "Trauma series" Know the indications for investigation using plain radiology CT Know the indications for investigation using plain radiology, CT, ultrasound and blood tests.
+Be able to reduce a patella dislocation and knee dislocation with limb threatening vascular compromise.
+Recognise those patients who need urgent reduction of a dislocation ankle, and to be able to reduce it.
+Be able to manage a compartment syndrome Be able to splint appropriately, using Donway/ Hare /Thomas splint Have some experience of plastering technique Understand the components of a "Trauma series" Know the indications for investigation using plain radiology, CT, ultrasound and blood tests.
 Be able to administer a Femoral block

 Surgical Date Relevant Case?
-Where compete else ency be might achieve this d?

-Recognise when a patient's presentation heralds a surgical cause and refer appropriately Knowledge and Skills Recognise and manage common acute abdominal pathologies such as pancreatitis, cholecystitis and appendicitis Know symptoms, signs, presentation, causes and treatment of peripheral ischaemia, abdominal and thoracic aortic aneurysms and aortic dissection.
+Where else might this competency be achieved?
+Recognise when a patient's presentation heralds a surgical cause and refer appropriately Recognise and manage common acute abdominal pathologies such as pancreatitis, cholecystitis and appendicitis Knowledge and Skills Know symptoms, signs, presentation, causes and treatment of peripheral ischaemia, abdominal and thoracic aortic aneurysms and aortic dissection.
 Recognise the influence of injuries elsewhere on abdominal assessment.
 Recognise patients who have sustained significant abdominal trauma by thorough history and examination and appropriate investigation.